emissary-ingress/emissary/README.ui-dev-loop.md

 1. To run a stubbed out webui, in terminal 1:

    Select a Docker image containing amb-sidecar.
-You can create on named `aes:latest` by running `make images`, or the latest RC can be downloaded from `quay.io/datawire-dev/aes:0.10.0-rc-latest`.
+You can create one named `aes:latest` by running `make images`, or the latest RC can be downloaded from `quay.io/datawire-dev/aes:0.99.0-rc-latest`.

    Ensure that your `KUBECONFIG` environmet variable is set.